-Speaker: Kenzie Fontenot (UNT undergraduate)
+Speaker: Kenzie Fontenot (UNT undergraduate: Mathematics and Biochemistry)

 Mentors: Dr. Lior Fishman and Dr. Houston Schuerger (UNT Alumni)